orcudy/rdtp/README.md

 #RDTP

 RDTP is an implementation of the Go-Back-N reliable data transfer protocol over UDP.
-The repository includes both sender (server) and receiver (client) programs.
+The repository includes both sender (target/server.cpp) and receiver (target/client.cpp) programs.

-The project was created in 4 weeks by Chris Orcutt and Chloe Drazen for CS118 (Introduction to Computer Networks) at UCLA during the Fall of 2015.

-Note that the project contains both a .xcodeproj file and Makefile.
+The project contains both a .xcodeproj file and Makefile.
 This architecture is intended and allows for easy editing/compilation when using the Xcode environment or the command line.

 For all inquiries, please contact Chris Orcutt at orcutt.chris@gmail.com.